 - 1. As soon as the emergency repairs have been made, FECA shall be notified when the member system will be releasing the assisting crews and FECA will determine whether those crews can be sent to another coop that needs help.
 In addition, FECA should be notified before contractors are released in the event that another co-op may need to hire the contractors. - 2.
 Any vendors that performed unsatisfactorily should be reported to FECA and shall be reconsidered for FECA's list of contractors.
 Also, please notify FECA of any vendors that can be added to the list of contractors. - 3.
 Reimbursement The underlying principle is that a cooperative shall incur neither a monetary gain nor loss on services rendered.
-In addition, the employees involved shall not be expected to bear expenses which they would not have during their normal work assignment.
-We recommend that any unusual items be discussed with the other co-op prior to the purchase.
+In addition, the employees involved shall not be expected to bear expenses, which they would not have during their normal work assignment.